Adhesions / scar tissue (in pelvis or in uterus)

 • Uterine cavity

-These bands of scar tissue can restrict normal movement of organs, cause pain, block the fallopian tubes, or distort the shape of the uterus, potentially affecting fertility.
-Adhesions can also impact the uterine cavity and vagina, leading to complications in reproductive health.
+These bands of scar tissue can restrict normal movement of organs, cause pain, block the fallopian tubes or distort the shape of the uterus and affect fertility.
+Adhesions can also affect the uterine cavity and vagina and cause reproductive health problems.

-Adhesions can significantly affect the reproductive health of females and the function of their uteruses.
+Adhesions can significantly affect a woman’s reproductive health and her uterus.

 Pelvic and uterine adhesions often occur in response to:

-• Previous surgeries (such as C-sections, fibroid removal, or laparoscopic procedures)
+• Previous surgeries (C-sections, fibroid removal, laparoscopic procedures)

 • Endometriosis